Next Events

 Venues

-In 2023 events will now be held at the following venues, which venues are used in a season will vary depending on availability on required dates.
+In 2024, we are hoping to be able to run events at the following venues, which venues are used in a season will vary depending on availability on required dates.

 Event Formats